Bob Godfrey: 1970s

 Kama Sutra Rides Again (1971) was selected by Stanley Kubrick for screening with the UK release of his film A Clockwork Orange.
 Godfrey noted that "Everyone working in films knew Kubrick only ever phoned you to give you a bollocking, so when I realised he was calling to do me a favour I nearly dropped the phone."

 In 1974 he produced Do-It Yourself Film Animation Show which was broadcast on BBC1 which encouraged children to do animation; each episode had established animators talking about their work and different animation techniques.
 Guests included Richard Williams and Terry Gilliam.
 The series has subsequently been acknowledged by a new generation of animators, including Nick Park, as a significant influence on them making animated films.
 For both Roobarb (1974–75) and Noah and Nelly in...
 SkylArk (1976–77), Richard Briers was the voice-over artist.

-He was the director of the short film Great (1975), a humorous look at the life and works of the Victorian engineer Isambard Kingdom Brunel.
+Godfrey was the director of the short film Great (1975), a humorous look at the life and works of the Victorian engineer Isambard Kingdom Brunel.
 The film combined animation with some live action sequences.
 Richard Briers provided the voice of Brunel.
 In 1976 Great became the first British film to win the Academy Award for Animated Short Film.

 In the Thames Television documentary The Thief Who Never Gave Up, broadcast in the late 1980s, animator Richard Williams credits Godfrey with giving his career its initial impetus: "Bob Godfrey helped me...I worked in the basement and would do work in kind, and he would let me use the camera...[it was] a barter system".